Web container

 A web container (also known as a servlet container;

 and compare "webcontainer") is the component of a web server that interacts with Jakarta Servlets.
 A web container is responsible for managing the lifecycle of servlets, mapping a URL to a particular servlet and ensuring that the URL requester has the correct access-rights.
 A web container handles requests to servlets, Jakarta Server Pages (JSP) files, and other types of files that include server-side code.
 The Web container creates servlet instances, loads and unloads servlets, creates and manages request and response objects, and performs other servlet-management tasks.
 A web container implements the web component contract of the Jakarta EE architecture.
 This architecture specifies a runtime environment for additional web components, including security, concurrency, lifecycle management, transaction, deployment, and other services.

 List of Servlet containers

-The following is a list of applications which implement the Jakarta Servlet specification from Eclipse Foundation, divided depending on whether they are directly sold or not.
+The following is a list of notable applications which implement the Jakarta Servlet specification from Eclipse Foundation, divided depending on whether they are directly sold or not.